AriFordsham/GHCWiki/commentary/rts/conventions.md

 `rts/` and `includes/`.
 See [Coding Style Guidelines](commentary/coding-style) for code in `compiler/`.

-NB.
-This page is pretty old.

-NB.
 These are just suggestions.
 They're not set in stone.
 Some of them are probably misguided.
-If you disagree with them, feel free to modify this document (and make your commit message reasonably informative) or mail someone (eg. The GHC mailing list)
+If you disagree with them, feel free to modify this document (and make your commit message reasonably informative) or mail someone
+(eg. The GHC mailing list)

 ## References